 Winter is a perfect time to prepare for spring.
-Whether you are a beginner or a gardening aficionado, there are some basic guidelines to get you off to a great start and to keep you from getting overwhelmed.
+Here are some basic guidelines to get you off to a great start and to keep you from getting overwhelmed.

 First, take inventory of your tools and keep a list of garden supplies you may need.
 The good news is many of these things may be on sale during the ‘off season.’